shigashiyama/seikanlp/README.md

-# SeikaNLP (version 0.0.2)
+# SeikaNLP (version 0.2.0)

-SeikaNLP is a Natural Language Processing Toolkit including word segmenter, general sequence tagger and dependency parser.
+SeikaNLP is a Natural Language Processing toolkit developed at Seika-cho, Kyoto.

 ## Requirements